alexandr-masl/nestjs-microservices/README.md

   - Retrieves the latest cached Ethereum gas price.
 - **Calculate Token Swap Output**: `GET /amount-out/:fromTokenAddress/:toTokenAddress/:amountIn`
   - Returns the expected output amount for a given token swap.

+# .env.example
+REDIS_URL=redis://localhost:6379
+RABBITMQ_URL=amqp://localhost:5672
+ALCHEMY_API_KEY=your-alchemy-api-key

+### Security, Stability, and Performance Features

+1. **Rate Limiting**
+   - Protects the API from abuse by limiting the number of requests a client can make within a specified time frame.

+2. **Cross-Origin Resource Sharing (CORS) Configuration**
+   - Restricts which domains can access the API, enhancing security.

+3. **Security Best Practices**
+   - HTTPS for secure data transmission.
+   - Input sanitization to prevent SQL injection, XSS, and other attacks.
+   - Environment variables for managing sensitive configuration values.
+   - Helmet middleware for securing the app by setting various HTTP headers.

+4. **Performance Optimization**
+   - Caching to reduce load and improve response times.
+   - Designed for load balancing across multiple instances.
+   - Optimized database queries for performance.

+5. **Logging and Monitoring**
+   - Logging of key events and errors for troubleshooting.
+   - Monitoring tools recommended for tracking application performance.

+6. **Error Handling and Input Validation**
+   - Granular error handling, particularly for interactions with external systems like Ethereum contracts.
+   - Enforced input validation to ensure data integrity.

+7. **API Documentation**
+   - Comprehensive API documentation using Swagger.

+8. **Graceful Shutdown**
+   - Ensures the application shuts down cleanly without data loss.

+9. **Port Configuration Best Practices**
+   - Port configuration via environment variables.
+   - Use of reverse proxy (e.g., Nginx) to manage traffic.
+   - Application server runs on an internal network, with only the reverse proxy exposed.

+10. **Kubernetes and Nginx for Orchestration**
+    - Application is designed to support multiple instances with event distribution via RabbitMQ.
+    - Full orchestration and load balancing can be handled by Kubernetes and Nginx in a production environment.

 ## Conclusion